FREQUENTLY ASKED QUESTIONS

 How are (RED) and ONE Related?

-(RED) is a division of The ONE Campaign, a global grassroots advocacy and campaigning organization also co-founded by Bono and Bobby Shriver.
-ONE fights extreme poverty and preventable disease (including HIV/AIDS), particularly in Africa, by raising public awareness and pressing political leaders to support smart, effective policies and programs that are saving lives, helping to put kids in school and improving futures.
+(RED) is a division of The ONE Campaign, a global movement campaigning to end extreme poverty and preventable disease by 2030, so that everyone, everywhere can lead a life of dignity and opportunity.
+Whether lobbying political leaders in world capitals or running cutting-edge grassroots campaigns, ONE pressures governments to do more to fight extreme poverty and preventable disease, particularly in Africa, and empowers citizens to hold their governments to account.
 (RED) was established in 2006 to drive corporate profits into the Global Fund to fund AIDS programs in Africa.
-(RED) has contributed over $360 million to support Global Fund HIV/AIDS grants in Ghana, Kenya, Lesotho, Rwanda, South Africa, Swaziland, Tanzania and Zambia.
-So far more than 70 million people have been reached with prevention, treatment, counseling, and care services through these grants.
+(RED) has contributed over $600 million to support Global Fund HIV/AIDS grants in Ghana, Kenya, Lesotho, Rwanda, South Africa, eSwatini, Tanzania and Zambia.
+So far over 140 million people have been reached with prevention, treatment, counseling, and care services through these grants.

-Why are (RED) dollars directed toward programs that focus on countries with a high prevalence of mother-to-child transmission of HIV?
+Why are (RED) dollars directed toward programs in countries with a high prevalence of mother-to-child transmission of HIV?

 Want to become a (RED) partner?